Alec Baldwin says he ‘couldn’t give a s***’ if career is over after Rust shooting

 Actor says he constantly has nightmares about the accidental shooting

 “I have dreams about this constantly now.
-I wake up constantly where guns are going off,” he told ABC’s George Stephanopoulos in a conversation aired on Thursday.
+I wake up constantly where guns are going off,” he told ABC’s George Stephanopoulos.
 “I haven’t slept for weeks.
 I’ve really been struggling physically.
 I’m exhausted from this.”

 “I might have killed myself if I thought I was responsible, and I don’t say that lightly,” Baldwin said, adding that, “I couldn’t give a s*** about my career anymore.”